Agreement Tasks in Fault-Prone Synchronous Networks of Arbitrary Structure: Consensus beyond the connectivity threshold

 \begin{definition}[Local Consensus] Local consensus in a graph $G=(V,E)$ is the problem in which every node $v\in V$ starts with an input value~$x_v$, and every correct node $v\in V$ must decide an output value~$y_v$ such that, (1)~for every failure pattern~$\varphi$, for every connected component $C\in \cc(G,\varphi)$, and for every two correct nodes $u$ and $v$ in~$C$, $y_u=y_v$, and (2)~for every correct node~$v\in V$, there exists~$u\in V$ such that $y_v=x_u$. \end{definition}

 In other words, local consensus weakens the agreement condition by requiring agreement in each connected components, instead of globally among all correct nodes.
 However, the validity condition remains the same: every output value of any node $v$ must be equal to the input value of some node~$u$, which may or may not be in the same connected component of the actual failure pattern.
-In particular, for a failure pattern in which $t>\kappa(G)$ nodes fail but do not disconnect the graph, the definition local consensus coincides with the standard definition of consensus.
+In particular, if $t\geq\kappa(G)$ but the specific failure pattern does not disconnect the graph, or if $t<\kappa(G)$, then the definition local consensus coincides with the standard definition of consensus.
+Thus, any local consensus algorithm also solves consensus in both cases.

 \begin{lemma} For every $n$-node graph $G$, and every non-negative integer $t$, local consensus is solvable in $G$ under the $t$-resilient model. \end{lemma}

 \begin{proof} A simple algorithm proceeds in $n-1$ rounds, during which every node $v$ broadcasts the pair $(v,x_v)$.
 That is, at the first round, every node $v$ sends $(v,x_v)$ to all its neighbors, and, at each subsequent round, every node $v$ forwards to its neighbors all the pairs $(u,x_u)$ received during the previous round.
 After round $n-1$, every node $v$ outputs $y_v=x_u$ where $u$ is the smallest node (i.e., the node with smallest identifier) received during the execution of the algorithm.
 The validity condition is satisfied by construction, and we just need to check the agreement condition.
 For this purpose, let us assume that the execution of the algorithm is subject to failure pattern~$\varphi$.
 Let $C\in \cc(G,\varphi)$, let $v,v'$ be two distinct nodes in~$C$, and let $(u,x_u)$ be some pair received by~$v$.
 We claim that $v'$ has also received the same pair $(u,x_u)$.